wwwil/raspios-k8s/README.md

 ## Build

-Build the image using:
+The image is built in Docker using [Skydock](https://github.com/wwwil/skydock) to run a [setup script](./setup.sh) to configure the OS and install the required packages.
+This can be run by the [build script](./build.sh) which will download and extract the base Raspberry Pi OS image.

 ```
 ./build
 ```

-This will download the base Raspberry Pi OS image, then use the Skydock Docker container to configure the OS and install the required packages.

 ## Roadmap